This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 tablespoons minced parsley leaves, plus more for serving (optional)
+- 2 tablespoons minced fresh parsley leaves, plus more for serving (optional)

-• 1 cup freshly grated or shredded parmesan, plus more for serving
+- 1 cup freshly grated Parmesan cheese, plus more for serving

 Instructions

-• Bring a large pot of water to a rolling boil.
-Once boiling, add the pasta and plenty of salt (I add 1 tbsp) and cook according to package directions.
+- Bring a large pot of water to a rolling boil.
+Once boiling, add the pasta and plenty of salt and cook according to package directions.

-• Meanwhile, in a large skillet, heat the butter over medium heat.
-Add the minced garlic and crushed red pepper flakes and cook, stirring, being careful not to burn, about 2 minutes.
+- Meanwhile, in a large skillet, heat the butter over medium heat.
+Add the garlic and crushed red pepper flakes and cook, stirring, being careful not to burn, about 2 minutes.

-• Add the heavy creamer, parsley, garlic powder, and black pepper and whisk until well combined.
-Bring to a light simmer and reduce the heat to medium-low.
+- Add the heavy cream, parsley, garlic powder, and black pepper and whisk until well combined.
+Bring to a light simmer, then reduce the heat to medium-low.

-• Add the parmesan and whisk until well combined, continue to simmer lightly until the cheese is melted and well incorporated into the sauce and not stringy, about 4 minutes.
+- Add the Parmesan and whisk until well combined, simmering lightly until the cheese is melted and well incorporated into the sauce and not stringy, about 4 minutes.

-• When the pasta is ready, reserve ½ cup of the pasta water then drain the pasta.
+- When the pasta is ready, reserve 1/2 cup of the pasta water then drain the pasta.
 Add the pasta to the sauce and toss until well combined.
-Add the lemon juice and more salt, to taste (I add about 1 teaspoon) and if the pasta seems dry or the sauce is too thick, add pasta water as needed, ¼ cup at a time, until the sauce thins out slightly and coats the pasta until it is nice and glossy.
+Add the lemon juice and more salt to taste.
+If the pasta seems dry or the sauce is too thick, add pasta water as needed, 1/4 cup at a time, until the sauce thins out slightly and coats the pasta until it is nice and glossy.

 Nutrition information is automatically calculated, so should only be used as an approximation.